ucdrstdenis/cdsAsync/README.md

 [![cdsAsync](https://img.shields.io/badge/cdsAsync-v0.97.0-0000ff.svg?style=plastic)](README.md)
 [![License](https://img.shields.io/badge/license-mBSD-ff0000.svg?style=plastic)](LICENSE)

-cdsAsync is an open-source asynchronous toolset & schematic library for Cadence Virtuoso and simulation suites.
+cdsAsync is an open-source asynchronous toolset & schematic library built for use with Cadence IC (virtuoso) and simulation suites.

-It was a graduate project developed during Spring 2017 at UC Davis.
+It was developed as a graduate project at UC Davis in 2017 and designed with customization, modularity, and automation of analysis in mind.

 ### [Library Preview](https://ucdrstdenis.github.io/cdsAsync/Documentation/Preview.pdf#page=1&zoom=100)